EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: METHOD

 \paragraph{The Rendering Equation}

 The rendering equation~\cite{TheRenderingEquation} depicts light transport inside 3D space at each surface point.
-Since emission typically dominates reflection, we follow~\cite{FIPT,IRIS} and assume that emissive surfaces do not reflect incoming light, enabling a clean separation between emission and reflection:
+Since emission typically dominates reflection, we follow~\cite{FIPT,IRIS} and assume that emissive surfaces do not reflect incoming light, enabling a clean separation between emission and non-emissive reflection:

-where $\hat\omega_o$ is the viewing direction, $L_o$ the outgoing radiance, $L_e$ the radiance from emitters, and $L_r$ the reflected radiance. $\tau_E=0.1$ is used to keep a smooth transition between emitters and non-emitters.
+where $\hat\omega_o$ is the viewing direction, $L_o$ the outgoing radiance, $L_e$ the radiance from emitters, and $L_r$ the reflected radiance. $\tau_E=0.1$ is used to keep a smooth transition between emitters and non-emitters, larger values creating prominent boundaries and smaller ones introducing redundant emission.
 For emitters, $L_e(\hat\omega_o) = R(\hat\omega_o)$.
 For reflection of non-emitters:

 where $\hat{\omega}_i$ is the incident direction, $L_i$ the incident radiance, and $f$ the BRDF.
 This formulation is recursive, as $L_i$ itself depends on radiance reflected from other surfaces.